-5-22-20 Paramount Right to Protect
+12-26-14 Paramount Right to Protect

-As we mature, we all learn lessons on balancing our individual rights with those of others.
-It is a life-long lesson.
-In my own childhood, as in yours, there were experiences regarding this difficult but critical lesson.
-One such memory involves going to my mother for advice and assistance with an unruly and combative person, Richard.
-Her advice was to leave him alone, as nothing could be done at that time.
+As we mature, we learn lessons on balancing our individual rights with those of others.
+It is a life-long lesson and one posing challenges to our legal system.
+In my own childhood, as in yours most likely, there were experiences regarding this difficult but critical lesson.
+One such memory involves going to my mother for advice and assistance with an unruly child, Richard.
+Her advice was to leave him alone.
+Nothing could be done at that time.
 When pressed for an explanation, her answer was, "because he doesn't know it's wrong.
 He'll learn when he is older."
 I was five years old and Richard was three.
-As a five-year old I knew what my mother meant but it was oh, so difficult to accept.
+As a five year old I knew what my mother meant but it was oh, so difficult to accept.

 As a health agent, I find that quite often people do not intend to harm another; they just did not take others into consideration.
-That consideration is the difference between the lesson not yet learned by that three-year-old and the actions of adults in the community.
-One thing is shared by adults and children: discussions of knowledge and intent are a waste of time and energy.
+That consideration is the difference between the lesson not yet learned by that three year old and the actions of adults in the community.
+One thing is shared by inconsiderate adults and young children: discussions of knowledge and intent are a waste of time and energy.
 It is the results of our actions that we must focus on.

-Usually, this approach of focusing on the potential harm and pointing out the reasons for discontinuing a course of action, are enough to solve the problem without any further response from the Board of Health.
-But what do we during this once in a lifetime situation, when "adult" people are claiming they have the civil right to not follow orders and guidance intended to help all of us and to save lives?

-Boards of Health have guidance and tools for handling difficult situations with uncooperative people.
-Aggrieved individuals have the right to a hearing.
-A Board of Health can issue fines, 21 D tickets, obtain administrative search warrants for entering property, and for recouping costs of a town's actions.
-The guidance also includes some fascinating legal cases where individual rights verses public rights have been put to the test of which one pre-empts the other.
+Usually, this approach of focusing on the potential harm and pointing out the reasons for discontinuing a course of action, are enough to solve the problem without any further response from the board of health.
+This approach has been successful for a variety of situations ranging from trash piling up and attracting animals to unused swimming pools filled with green stagnant water breeding clouds of mosquitoes.
+The common thread throughout those situations is that they all fall under the public health category of a "nuisance.
+Fortunately, there is sufficient guidance for a well informed local board of health to respond to the nuisance.
+The guidance includes the right of an aggrieved individual to a hearing and the right of a board of health to issue fines, 21 D tickets, to obtain administrative search warrants for entering property, and for recouping costs of a town's action, when necessary, for abating a nuisance.
+The guidance also includes some fascinating legal cases where individual rights versus public rights have been put to the test of which one pre-empts the other.

 In the early 1980's, the Arthur D Little company renovated a lab in Cambridge, Massachusetts for the purpose of testing substances used in chemical warfare.
 At first, the people of Cambridge did not realize what was in their midst.
 It is no wonder, since the substances were referred to as, "chemical surety materials".
-And I guess to the Department of Defense, that is what they were, but to the average person, clouds of poisonous gases accidently or purposely leaking from the lab did not make them feel sure of their safety, but, rather, worry about their lack of it.
+And I guess to the Department of Defense, that is what they were, but to the average person, clouds of poisonous gases accidently or purposely leaking from the lab did not make them feel sure of their safety.
+Rather, people worried about their lack of it.

-Once the actuality of the materials was realized, however, and the possible consequences considered, the public health official, Dr. Melvin Chalfen, issued an emergency regulation prohibiting the storage, transportation or handling of certain specified substance, including those handled at the Cambridge lab, until an independent group could present recommendations.
+Once the actuality of the materials was realized, and the possible consequences considered, the public health official, Dr. Melvin Chalfen, issued an emergency regulation prohibiting the storage, transportation or handling of certain specified substance, including those handled at the Cambridge lab, until an independent group could present recommendations.
 In response, Arthur D. Little Company filed a suit against the City of Cambridge.
 Over the course of months, much scientific evidence was presented, along with comparisons of actual risks and perceived risks.